chsh

 Note: Package dbus gets installed automatically with elogind.

-Install sound support
+Install sound server and tools

 # xbps-install pipewire alsa-pipewire pavucontrol